tamziy/CS_351_group_13/README.md

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**
 *Currently, we are strongly considering using AWS to deploy our project.
-We will manage environemntal variables by using it on an EC2 instance's environment or ultilizing AWS Secrets Manager.*
+We will manage environmntal variables by using it on an EC2 instance's environment or ultilizing AWS Secrets Manager.*

 **Q8: How will you ensure your deployment is reliable and easy to update?** During the latter phases of user testing and final revisions, we will periodically monitor our live deployment through AWS dashboards.